jeremyr03/TTRPGSoc_Discord_Bot/README.md

 # TTRPGSoc_Discord_Bot
-Repository for UoM Tabletop Roleplaying Game Society Discord index
+Repository for UoM Tabletop Roleplaying Game Society Discord index.
+Token is removed from the bot.
+To use, add your own token in ./src/auth.json